 21. Just in case have a camping gear

-Hitchhiking tip for an extreme adventurer who doesn’t mind if not getting to the desired destination on the current day.
+Hitchhiking in Europe tip for an extreme adventurer who doesn’t mind if not getting to the desired destination on the current day.
 Of course, there is an option to hitchhike in the night as well, but it’s not that safe from either traveler’s and driver’s point of view.
-Doing some wild camping in a comfortable sleeping bag and then continuing adventures with a fresh face.
+Having a backpacking gear and doing some wild camping in a comfortable sleeping bag.
+After that you can continue adventures with a fresh face.
 What a story to tell to grandkids.

 Last words about hitchhiking across europe

-When being on the around Europe you might hear some thoughts from veteran hitchhikers.
+When hitchhiking in Europe you might hear some thoughts from veteran hitchhikers.
 They probably say that at their time (years ago) it was much easier to get a lift everywhere, but now they think it’s so complicated.
 I don’t know how the hitchhike across Europe was back in those days, but it’s still possible to travel like this.
 Try it out, it will be fun!

 Recent posts about Adventure Travel: